kingsleyiwuchukwu/alx-frontend-javascript/0x04-TypeScript/README.md

 # Project Title

-This project demonstrates the usage of TypeScript.
+This project demonstrate the usage of TypeScript.

 ## Installation